mkeles17/event-logs-service-with-express-bigquery-pubsub/README.md

 #### To start setting up the project

-Step 1: Clone the repo
+Step 1: Clone the repo into your desired directory with the following command:

 ```bash
 git clone https://github.com/mkeles17/event-logs-service-with-express-bigquery-pubsub.git